MontiCore/monticore/monticore-runtime/src/main/java/de/monticore/symboltable/Symboltable.md

 MontiCore generates a single artifact scope class for each language that extends the scope class of the language and implements the artifact scope interface of the language.

+#### ArtifactScope Builder Class
+MontiCore generated builder classes for each artifact scope class.
+The instances of the builders are available through the language's mill.
+With the builder, the attributes of the artifact scope class can be initialized and a new instance of the artifact scope can be created.

+We highly recommend instantiating artifact scope classes only through the builder obtained via the mill.
+All other forms of instantiations will prohibit reconfiguration through sublanguages.

 #### GlobalScope Interface
 Similar to artifact scope interfaces, global scope interfaces extends the scope interface of the language.
 Additionally, they implement the global scope interfaces of their parent languages or the